Somali Airlines: Relaunch

 In April 2012, former Somali Airlines pilots, Abikar Nur and Ahmed Elmi Gure, met with aviation officials at the Lufthansa Flight Training Center in Phoenix, United States, to discuss the possibility of resuming the historic working relationship between Somali Airlines and Lufthansa.
 The meeting ended with a pledge by the school's chairman, Captain Matthias Kippenberg, to assist the Somali aviation authorities in training prospective pilots.

 In July 2012, Mohammed Osman Ali (Dhagah-tur), the General Director of the Ministry of Aviation and Transport, announced that the Somali government had begun preparations to revive the national carrier, Somali Airlines.
-The Somali authorities along with the Somali Civil Aviation Steering Committee (SCASC) — a joint commission composed of officials from Somalia's federal and regional governments as well as members of the CACAS, ICAO/TCB and UNDP — convened with international aviation groups in Montreal to request support for the ongoing rehabilitation efforts.
+The Somali authorities along with the Somali Civil Aviation Steering Committee (SCASC) — a joint commission composed of officials from Somalia's federal and regional governments as well as members of the CACAS, ICAO/TCB and UNDP, convened with international aviation groups in Montreal to request support for the ongoing rehabilitation efforts.
 The SCASC set a three-year window for reconstruction of the national civil aviation capacity.
 It also requested the complete transfer of Somali civil aviation operations and assets from the CACAS caretaker body to the Somali authorities.

 In November 2013, the German-based Skyliner reported that a new Boeing 737-400 cargo airliner was scheduled to be transferred from Budapest airport to Mogadishu by the end of December.
 The plane was concurrently being painted in the Somali national colours ahead of delivery.
 A staff representative for the Slovakian SAMair company, Zsolt Kovács, also indicated that another aircraft was also undergoing construction at the airport and that both planes had been purchased from SAMair by the Somali federal authorities on behalf of Somali Airlines.

+In December 2017, Somalia’s Minister of Transport, Mohamed Abdullahi Salad, held a closed-door meeting with former employees of Somali Airlines.
+The meeting focused on early discussions around reviving the national carrier and evaluating the steps required to bring it back.

+Later that month, Somalia took back full control of its airspace for the first time in 27 years.
+The responsibility was handed over to the Somali Civil Aviation Authority in Mogadishu, ending years of management from outside the country.

+In October 2022, the Ministry of Transport and Civil Aviation announced the formation of a seven-member committee.
+The committee was tasked with drafting a plan to relaunch Somali Airlines.
+They were given one month to assess the viability of reviving Somali Airlines and to submit a comprehensive report within 30 days.